Fellowship Training Program Information

 Summer Core Curriculum

-A core nephrology curriculum is provided at the beginning of each academic year.
-This 2-month curriculum is intended to provide fundamental practical concepts on various topics in nephrology early in the training program.
-This permits the accelerated acquisition of core information used in management of outpatients and inpatients.
-Topics may vary from year to year but include: evaluation of renal function, hemodialysis (including continuous hemodialysis), peritoneal dialysis, evaluation and management of patients with acute and chronic renal failure, evaluation and management of acid-base and electrolyte disorders, evaluation and management of renal transplant patients, and others.
+A core Nephrology summer curriculum is provided at the beginning of each academic year.
+This 2-month curriculum is intended to provide fundamental practical concepts on various topics in Nephrology early in the training program.
+This permits the accelerated acquisition of core information used in managing outpatients and inpatients.
+Topics may vary from year to year but include evaluation of renal function, hemodialysis (including continuous hemodialysis), peritoneal dialysis, evaluation and management of patients with acute and chronic renal failure, evaluation and management of acid-base and electrolyte disorders, evaluation and management of renal transplant patients, and others.

 CIIR Seminar Series